-Cupra Leon Estate review
+Cupra Leon Estate Review & Prices

 Find out more about the Cupra Leon Estate

-It goes up against the likes of the Skoda Octavia vRS Estate and the soon-to-be-released Volkswagen Golf R Estate.
+It goes up against the likes of the Skoda Octavia vRS Estate and the Volkswagen Golf R Estate.
 Both of those cars are closely related to this high-performance Leon, but you might find the Cupra’s dashing styling to be more to your tastes than those two more understated alternatives.

 Still, the Cupra’s load bay is accessed via a large opening and (on range-topping VZ3 models) a hands-free tailgate.
 And because the boot floor practically sits flush with the opening, getting bulky, heavy items in there is an easy-enough undertaking.

-The rest of the cabin is much as it is on the Cupra Leon hatchback, so you get some sporty-looking aluminium pedals, more copper-coloured interior trim, chunky bucket seats and a swish-looking 10-inch touchscreen infotainment system.
+The rest of the cabin is much as it is on the Cupra Leon hatchback, so you get some sporty-looking aluminium pedals, more copper-coloured interior trim, chunky bucket seats and a swish-looking 12.0-inch touchscreen infotainment system.

 But otherwise, the Cupra’s cabin balances sporty looks with practical comfort very well.
 There’s decent space in the back for adult passengers, and a number of handy storage cubbies too.

 We drove the latter, and boy, is it quick.
-Put your foot down and it accelerates with a huge amount of enthusiasm, and its seven-speed dual-clutch automatic transmission makes smooth, swift work of changing gears too.
+Put your foot down and it accelerates with a huge amount of enthusiasm, and its seven-speed dual-clutch automatic transmission makes smooth, swift work of changing gears, too.
 It even sounds good thanks to some meaty – albeit synthetic – engine noises being piped into the cabin via the car’s sound system.

 Pop the car into its sportiest settings and you’ll find it makes easy work of a slippery back road too, thanks to plenty of grip and quick, accurate steering.
 But there’s something a bit remote about the way it changes direction, and as a result you might find the likes of a Ford Focus ST Estate to be more fun.

-Still, it’s comfy enough around town, and with good visibility and a standard-fit rear-view camera it’s a breeze to park.
+Whichever engine you go for, the Cupra Leon Estate is comfy enough around town, and with good visibility and a standard-fit rear-view camera it’s a breeze to park.
 Make no mistake, this would be a very easy, very practical hot hatchback to live with – just not one of the most fun.

-Build your own Leon Estate on carwow
+Configure your own Leon Estate on carwow

-Save on average £394 off RRP
+Save on average £1,099 off RRP

 *Please contact the dealer for a personalised quote, including terms and conditions.
 Quote is subject to dealer requirements, including status and availability.
 Illustrations are based on personal contract hire, 9 month upfront fee, 48 month term and 8000 miles annually, VAT included.